Nagarjun-07/Role-Based-Access-Control-RBAC-UI/README.md

 **Open the index.html** file in your browser by double-clicking it or right-clicking and selecting Open with your browser.
 Alternatively, you can use the Live Server extension in Visual Studio Code to serve the project locally by right-clicking index.html and selecting Open with Live Server.
-**Test the UI**: Once the project is running in your browser, you can test the functionality such as:
+Test the UI: Once the project is running in your browser, you can test the functionality such as:

 Adding users
 Assigning roles